In Ipswich, Suffolk and Colchester, Essex

 We prefer to give you a firm quotation of costs upfront.
 If that isn’t possible in your case, we will explain why.

-We offer a 45 minute fixed fee appointment, in which we provide you with bespoke legal advice and include setting out your options on how to move forward.
-Our fixed fee for this is £165.00 inclusive of VAT but this also includes the fee for Anti-Money Laundering checks that we have to perform and is payable in advance of the meeting.
-Don’t worry if the meeting runs over, you will not be charged any additional fee.
+Where applicable we offer a 45 minute fixed fee appointment in which we will provide you with bespoke legal advice which includes setting out your options on how to move forward our fee is £165.00 plus VAT (£198.00 in total) which also includes within the price the fee for Anti Money Laundering checks we have to perform.
+The fixed fee is payable in advance of the meeting.
+However, don’t worry if your meeting runs over, you will not be charged any additional fee.

 This is a difficult one.
 There is a route for applying to the court to change a financial settlement because of an unforeseen and unforeseeable event since the court made the financial order.
 However it is not a given that this will be enough to persuade the court to change a settlement.
 In a recent case the former husband asked the court to reduce a lump sum to be paid to his ex-wife because his school meals business had suffered a financial downturn due to the covid pandemic.
 This downturn did not occur until September 2021 when in fact most children had returned to school.
 Prior to that the furlough scheme and business interruption loans propped the business up.
 On this basis the ‘event’ – the return to school and reduction of government support, was foreseeable.
 This is not to say that the covid pandemic would not potentially be deemed unforeseeable and unforeseen in some other cases.
 But you should always think first as to whether any other legal avenues are available to remedy matters before launching this type of application.

-Lump sum payments made between spouses and pursuant to a court order are generally tax exempt, although crucially the Order will need to be first in time which means ahead of any application for Decree Absolute.
-Disposals of assets such as a transfer or sale of a business, or shares or properties other than the martial home can all give rise to tax Capital Gains Tax (“CGT”).
+Lump sum payments made between spouses and pursuant to a court order are generally tax exempt, although crucially the Order will need to be first in time which means ahead of any application for a Final Order.
+Disposals of assets such as a transfer or sale of a business, or shares or properties other than the martial home can all give rise to Capital Gains Tax (“CGT”).
 Even the disposal of the martial home, in certain circumstances could end with a tax bill.
-Recognising this means we always involve a tax expert such as an accountant at an early stage to advise on any tax issues to ensure that whatever the agreement, there are no nasty surprises lurking around the corner when the parties come to implement the Order.
+Recognising this means we involve a tax expert such as an accountant at an early stage to advise on any tax issues to ensure that whatever the agreement, there are no nasty surprises lurking around the corner when the parties come to implement the Order.

 This is not a straight forward answer.
 The answer will depend on the circumstances of the case, the income of both parties, who is living where and what the bills are – certain bills like Council Tax carry criminal penalties if unpaid.
 Credit ratings can be adversely affected by the non-payment of a mortgage or certain utility bills.
 Not paying your buildings and contents insurance could be fatal to any claim should something unforeseen happen to your home and it can also invalidate your mortgage terms – a bespoke, case by case analysis is required here and the advice given will reflect that approach.